-The second stage is the first advanced stage of pleural mesothelioma.
-Symptoms in this stage become more obvious.
-Patients with stage 2 mesothelioma still have a prognosis similar to stage 1.
-Treatments include radiation, chemotherapy and surgery.
+Stage 2 pleural mesothelioma develops when the cancer spreads locally and symptoms become more obvious.
+Patients with stage 2 mesothelioma still have a similar prognosis to stage 1.
+Treatments include radiation, chemotherapy, and surgery.

 What is Stage 2 Pleural Mesothelioma?

-Stage 2 mesothelioma means that the cancer has spread from the origin.
+Stage 2 malignant pleural mesothelioma means that the cancer has spread from its origin point.
 Tumors have grown to other areas of the lung tissue, lining of the lung, diaphragm or pericardium.

-In stage 2, the cancer is still located on one side of the body and the patient often has few symptoms.
+However, the cancer is still located on one side of the chest and the patient often has few symptoms.
 If the patient has symptoms, they are usually vague symptoms like cough, chest pain or weight loss.
 The doctor may not even suspect that there is cancer in the chest unless symptoms persist.

 Stage 2 Symptoms

-In stage 1 mesothelioma, many patients hardly notice their symptoms.
-This can also be true of stage 2 patients.
-This accounts for why some people go undiagnosed for so long.
+In stage 1 mesothelioma, many patients hardly notice their symptoms since the cancer is in such an early stage.
+This can also be true of stage 2 patients, which accounts for why some people go undiagnosed for so long.

 Symptoms you may notice in stage 2 mesothelioma include: